-Applications are open to postgraduate students involved in the study of law, or industrial relations.
-Selection will be based on a research proposal which outlines how the research will advance the thinking and practice in the area of employment law and industrial relations in Australia.
+Applications are open to postgraduate and undergraduate students undertaking research and involved in the study of law, or industrial relations.
+Selection will be based on a research proposal which outlines how the research will advance thinking and practice in the area of employment law and industrial relations in Australia.
 Applications close mid-August.